 At this point, you may be wondering what type of visual content you should create to drive traffic from social media to your site or specific webpages.

-I talked about that on the 360 Entrepreneur with award-winning blogger and visual content marketing expert Donna Moritz.
-During our conversation, she identified 3 different kinds of visual content.
+I talked about that on 360 Entrepreneur with award-winning blogger and visual content marketing expert Donna Moritz.
+During our conversation, she identified three different kinds of visual content.

 1. Shareable Images

 This is the easiest-to-create and the quickest to share type of visual content.
 These are quotes, inspirational messages and tips that lead to quick wins.
 Shareables work very well on dynamic platforms like Twitter and Instagram, where people do share and upload content more frequently that they would on Facebook, YouTube or Pinterest.

 It’ll take you a little more time to create step-by-steps than shareables, but it’s a kind of visual content you can create even if you aren’t a designer nor a photoshop ninja.
 Checklists, how tos and snackable (easy-to-consume) infographics fall under this category.